 Watch the following video presentation by the History Channel to learn more about the construction and design about the Golden Gate Bridge.
 As you view Deconstructing History: Golden Gate Bridge | History, take note of five facts about the bridge:

-What new facts or details did you discover from the video presentation?
-Share your discoveries with your parent or teacher.
+- What new facts or details did you discover from the video presentation?

 Now, continue on to the Got It? section to answer a brief quiz.